-Rail and Slide
+H&K P30L Rail and Slide

-The picatinny rail is useful for attaching whatever you would normally attach to a pistol – I’m pretty much a gimmick-free type of guy in that department – but if you want to run a light or a laser, no problem.
-You have five full slots – that ought to allow attachment of about anything you choose.
+The Picatinny rail is useful for attaching whatever you would normally attach to a pistol.
+I’m pretty much a gimmick-free type of guy in that department.
+But if you want to run a light or a laser, no problem.
+You have five full slots that ought to allow attachment of about anything you choose.
 The slide is beveled at its muzzle for easy reholstering, as you can see.

-Slide Release and Takedown
+H&K P30L Slide Release and Takedown

-I was used to seeing the smaller, more “blended” (for lack of a better word) slide releases on 1911s and other semi-autos of the day.
+I was used to seeing the smaller, more blended slide releases on 1911s and other semi-autos of the day.
 I did figure that the one on the H&K meant business, no matter which hand you held your fork (or pistol) in.
-A long, long lever — compared to other guns’ slide releases – gives you more leverage.
-I know, that’s obvious but it really helps, and it works.
+A long, long lever — compared to other guns’ slide releases, gives you more leverage.
+I know, that’s obvious, but it helps, and it works.
 You don’t have to break your hold on the gun to move your hand to get to it.

-Another impressive example of German engineering – the slide release doubles as the take-down lever.
+Another impressive example of German engineering.
+The slide release doubles as the take-down lever.
 This minimizes the controls on the side of the frame, which in turn helps keep the width and complexity down.
-Here it is, performing its takedown function…
+Here it is, performing its takedown function.

 The captured recoil spring is interesting.
-Look at the poly buffer installed on it…that really helps prevent frame battering, and no doubt gives the pistol longer intervals between tune-ups and spring replacement.
-Also note the barrel — the gun uses a short-recoil, Browning-type tilting barrel design.
+Look at the poly buffer installed on it…that really helps prevent frame battering and no doubt gives the pistol longer intervals between tune-ups and spring replacement.
+Also, note the barrel — the gun uses a short-recoil, Browning-type tilting barrel design.
 It is highly polished, with a very slick feed ramp.
 I couldn’t find one machining mark on it.

 Shooting The P30L

 While shooting the P30L, I was impressed with a few things.
 First, the ergonomics are great.
 The gun truly fit my hand very well.
 The very slight finger grooves in the grip did help line things up properly with my grip, and the right side of the gun was comfortable for my support hand.

-Something in common here…both were designed in Germany.
+Something in common here: both were designed in Germany.
 I guess this tells us something, but I’m not sure what.
 Another example is the Walther PPS subcompact 9mm.
-When it first appeared, it had the paddle release – I remember thinking what a great idea that was for us southpaws.
-But, the vast majority (around 90%) of shooters are right-handed and they did not like the paddle – it wasn’t a button on the left side of the frame like all the other guns had.
+When it first appeared, it had the paddle release.
+I remember thinking what a great idea that was for us southpaws.
+But, the vast majority (around 90%) of shooters are right-handed and they did not like the paddle.
+It wasn’t a button on the left side of the frame like all the other guns had.

 So, Walther dutifully brought the M2 version of the pistol with the standard behind-the-trigger-guard push button.
-Then, they really started selling the PPS.
+Then, they started selling the PPS.
 I would like to have one of the originals.
 I really liked this pistol and can see why H&K sells so many of them and similar models.

 So, what can we take away from all this?
-Let’s sum up with a few pros and cons, speaking strictly from my personal experience with the gun…
+Let’s sum up with a few pros and cons, speaking strictly from my personal experience with the gun.

 - Well-built, quality construction and materials